Vorkharium/vorkharium.github.io/_posts/2024-11-06-HTB-SecNotes-Write-up.md

 Port 80 has a login portal, which also allows us to create an account, to enumerate the website further after logging in.

-To create a new account, we can click on Sign up now and fill everything as needed:
+To create a new account, we can click on Sign up now:
 ![Login](/images/htb_secnotes_login.png)

+And fill everything as needed:
 ![Register](/images/htb_secnotes_register.png)

 After creating an account and logging in, we found the following options available: